jnunyez/quantum-vpn/README.md

 .........+...............+..........................................................+...
 ```

-## Server
+## Server VPN

-Start the server on the vagrant machine:
+Start the server as user root (very secure), on the vagrant machine:

 ```
 /usr/local/openvpn/sbin/openvpn --config ../etc/server.ovpn
 ```

-## Client
+## Client VPN
-Start the client on the vagrant machine:
+Start the client as user root (very secure), on the vagrant machine:

 ```
 /usr/local/openvpn/sbin/openvpn --config ../etc/client.ovpn
 ```

-## Check version
+### Check PQ-OVPN version

 The release under test has been tested against the open quantum safe library fork of OpenSSL 1.0.2.